-Built in 1940 and completed in 1941, the 56 foot high turret-shaped tower was built by the National Youth Administration as a project with stone salvaged from buildings condemned by the city.
-It was closed shortly after an incident in 1967 that left Bellbrook teenager Peggy Ann Harmeson dead and her companion severly burned.
+Built in 1940 and completed in 1941, the 56-foot high turret-shaped tower was built by the National Youth Administration as a project with stone salvaged from buildings condemned by the city.
+It was closed shortly after an incident in 1967 that left Bellbrook teenager Peggy Ann Harmeson dead and her companion severely burned.

 Local website, daytonunknown.com, uncovered an article from the Xenia Daily Gazette, confirming the incident on May 17, 1967.
 Peggy and her companion were hit by a bolt of lightning which reportedly hit the tower while the two were inside.
 Peggy was buried three days later in nearby Calvary Cemetery.